Environmental Quality Incentives Program (EQIP) - Illinois

 The Environmental Quality Incentives Program (EQIP) is a voluntary program that provides financial and technical assistance to agricultural producers through contracts.
 These contracts provide financial assistance for producers to address soil, water and related natural resource concerns on private agricultural land and non-industrial private forestland.
 In addition, a purpose of EQIP is to help producers meet Federal, State, Tribal and local environmental regulations.
 Throughout Illinois, producers have received assistance to implement conservation practices that include, but are not limited to, nutrient management, cover crops, terraces, grassed waterways, manure management facilities, and pasture management.

 EQIP is available to producers or owners of eligible land with a natural resource concern.
 The land can be either in agricultural or forest production including producers engaged in livestock production.

-March 21, 2014
+November 21, 2014

 Illinois agricultural producers who submit a signed application, NRCS-CPA-1200 form, at their local NRCS field offices by the deadline will be evaluated for funding consideration.

 Applicants must complete the NRCS-CPA-1200 application form available at their local field office or download the application and return the form to their local NRCS field office.
-After submitting an application, the applicant will also receive a copy of the NRCS-CPA-1200 Contract Appendix, explaining EQIP contract terms and conditions.
+After submitting an application, the applicant will also receive a copy of the NRCS-CPA-1202 Contract Appendix, explaining EQIP contract terms and conditions.
 Reviewing the contract appendix up front helps the applicant understand the requirements of the EQIP program.
 In addition, all applicants need to meet eligibility requirements in order to be an EQIP participant.
 Contact your local office to discuss eligibility criteria.